Accounting Transactions with a Vendor Refund Check

 Note that in this situation, the cheque cannot be used to both pay off vouchers and deposited into the bank, as that would effectively be doubling up the amount of the cheque.
 If it is preferred to send the cheque directly into the bank, a basic bank deposit voucher can be done.

+In this scenario, the vendor already has a credit balance in Accounts Payable, and the vendor issues a refund check to clear that credit.
 Using the same example from section A), except in this case the vendor "ABC" has a currently outstanding balance of -$300.00.
 ABC has sent a cheque for this amount, so the balance needs to be cleared out of A/P and the cheque should be deposited into the bank.
 A voucher must be done to issue an "invoice" into payables for this vendor, with the Cash account being used in the distribution lines:

 Cash $300.00